HAT: Hybrid Attention Transformer for Image Restoration: Experimental Results

-\textbf{Visual comparison.} We provide the visual results of different methods in Fig.~\ref{gray_denoising}.
+Tab.~\ref{tab:denoising_grayscale_results} shows the quantitative comparison on grayscale image denoising of our approach with the state-of-the-art method: DnCNN~\cite{dncnn}, IRCNN~\cite{ircnn}, FFDNet~\cite{ffdnet}, NLRN~\cite{nlrn}, MWCNN~\cite{mwcnn}, DRUNet~\cite{drunet}, SwinIR~\cite{swinir}, Restormer~\cite{restormer} , GRL~\cite{grl} and SCUNet~\cite{scunet}.
+Compared to SwinIR~\cite{swinir}, HAT achieves better performance on all datasets with multiple noise levels.
+On Urban100, HAT achieves the largest performance gain by up to 0.64dB for $\sigma$ 50.
+Compared to current state-of-the-art methods Restormer~\cite{restormer} and SCUNet~\cite{scunet}, HAT can still outperform the former and obtains comparable performance with the latter.
+We provide the visual results of different methods in Fig.~\ref{gray_denoising}.
 For ``09'' in Set12, our HAT restores clear lines while other approaches suffers from severe blurs.
 For ``test021'' in BSD68 and ``img\underline{~}061'' in Urban100, HAT reconstructs much sharper edges than other methods.
 For ``img\underline{~}076'' in Urban100, the results produced by HAT have the clearest textures.
-Overall, our HAT obtains the best visual quality among all comparison methods.
+Overall, HAT obtains the best visual quality among all methods.

-\subsubsection{Color image denoising}
+\subsubsection{Color Image Denoising}